jasonnicholson/matlabdomain/docs/getting-started/quick-start.rst

    # On Windows
    start _build/html/index.html # or call it directly: _build/html/index.html

 You should see your documentation with the ``hello`` function documented!
+As shown below:

+.. mat:autofunction:: hello

 What Just Happened?
 ===================